takenet/blip-docs/source/includes/en/extensions/bucket.md

 The **bucket** extension allows the storage of documents in the server on an isolated chatbot's container.
 This extension is useful to store information about clients that have interacted with the chatbot, like preferences and navigation state.

 Each document has an **identifier** which is provided during the write operation and this identifier should be used for retrieving the value later.
+This **identifier** should be URI encoded.
 It is possible to set an optional **expiration date** for the document.
 Both the identifier and the expiration date are specified in the **URI** of the command which is sent to the extension.

 **Note: If expiration date is not provided, the document will never expire.**